 What can you make with an air fryer?

-Think stir fry vegetables, roasted chicken, samosas and fries.
-Basically, anything that would require you to open an oven to grill or fry on a stove.
-Anything with a liquid batter (unless frozen) is not air-fry friendly.
-But while oil-less roasted chicken tastes delicious, you will want to brush a teaspoon of oil with your fries and samosas if you want that perfect, crunchy texture.
+Think stir fry vegetables, roasted chicken, samosas … basically, anything that would require you to open an oven to grill or fry on a stove.
+You should remember that anything with a liquid batter (unless frozen) is not air-fry friendly.
+But while oil-less roasted chicken tastes delicious, you will want to brush a teaspoon of oil on your fries and samosas if you want that perfect, crunchy texture.

-Air fryers don’t just stop at duplicating typical fried junk food (sans oil), a batch of warm gooey cookies is a 15 minute effort.
+Air fryers don’t just stop at duplicating typical fried junk food (sans oil), a batch of warm gooey cookies is a 15 minute effort in this handy appliance.
 Pretty much anything that requires only heat to do the job.

 Know that although cooking is significantly quick in an air-fryer, you will have to fry food in batches if it’s for a larger gathering, because space is a constraint.